DShurpik/DShurpik/README.md

 - 🛠 1 year an AQA Engineer

-- 🔭 I’m currently working on as Automation QA Engineer [Exlab StartUp](https://www.linkedin.com/company/exlab-start-up/?originalSubdomain=by)
+- 🔭 I had been working as an Automation QA Engineer for 7 months.
+[Exlab StartUp](https://www.linkedin.com/company/exlab-start-up/?originalSubdomain=by)

 - 👨‍💻 All of my projects are available at [DShurpik](https://github.com/DShurpik?tab=repositories)